 Chickens enjoy getting busy.
 Most of the time, they are constantly rushing around, scratching, and pecking at stuff.
 They are social creatures and like to interact with other chickens.
 It’s important to give them plenty of things to keep them busy.
 A coop with a lot of wood shavings, an obstacle course with toys and things for them to scratch and peck at, and nesting boxes where they can lay eggs all give chickens plenty to keep them entertained.

 Now when they can’t find anything that resembles those activities, they get bored.
-And when they do, it could lead to unhealthy behavior and cause serious health problems for your chooks.
+When you find that your chickens become bored, this can, later on, lead to unhealthy behavior and may result to serious health issues.

 Have a look at these ten toys for chickens that you can easily make to keep them entertained and healthy all the time… 🙂

 Click on any image to start the lightbox display.
 Use your Esc key to close the lightbox.
 You can also view the images as a slideshow if you prefer?

 This is a very easy project that you can do using empty plastic containers.
 As much as possible choose a sturdy one, like soda bottles or a peanut butter jar.
 Simply drill holes that are just big enough for the chicken treats to fall through.
 Make sure to remove any loose plastic pieces that your chooks might accidentally ingest.
 Fill it with chicken feed, put the lid back on, and give it to your chickens!

 All animals love shredding paper!
 Dogs, cats, parrots, even your chickens!

 Aside from the chicken roost inside the coop, they should also have a climbing structure outdoors which allows for some physical exercise.
 You can easily do that by simply putting together some tree branches.
 You can also build one that is higher and with more climbing ‘steps’ for a chicken jungle gym!